Last Updated on 18th September 2020

 What if I’m self-employed?

 If you’re self-employed then lenders will assess your net income and not your gross income or turnover.
 If you do need a regulated buy to let mortgage, then do speak to a specialist in this field.
-You could end up wasting a lot of time, money and effort in applying with lenders that just aren’t suitable from the offset.
+You could end up wasting a lot of time, money and effort in applying with lenders that just aren’t suitable from the outset.
 A number of high street lenders simply don’t offer regulated buy to let deals.

-What happens if my family member moves out?
+What if my family member moves out?

 If you already have a regulated buy to let, but your family member is moving out, then you should be able to switch to a standard buy to let mortgage.
 Always be honest with your lender or advisor about any changes to the property for which you have a mortgage on.
 Furthermore, switching to a standard buy to let from a regulated buy to let can have advantages.
 For instance, take a look below.